-Investments administered by the Virginia Retirement System (VRS) are reported at fair value.
+Investments administered by the Virginia Retirement System (the System) are reported at fair value.
 The cost of investments sold is the average cost of the aggregate holding of the specific investment sold.
-Investments in affiliated organizations are accounted for on the equity method of accounting and the VRS' share of their earnings (losses) for the period is included in investment income using the equity method.
+Investments in affiliated organizations are accounted for on the equity method of accounting and the System's share of their earnings (losses) for the period is included in investment income using the equity method.